 High Methane Purity

-Methane levels reaching up to 98% provide clean flame characteristics, uniform heat output, and minimal carbon deposits.
+With methane levels reaching up to 98%, this fuel delivers clean flame characteristics, uniform heat output, and minimal carbon deposits.

 Environment-Friendly Fuel